OpenPiRobotics/WebRobotControl/README.md

 ```

-you will also need to modify the function set_speeds.
+Modify the function set_speeds if required.

-Change the lines 59 to 62. you will need to delete or hash out lines 61, 62, if your controller has only 2 channels
+Change the lines 59 to 62, delete or hash out lines 61, 62, if your controller has only 2 channels
 ```

 mh.motor1.throttle = power_right